 Workaholics is one of the funniest shows currently on TV, and definitely needs more attention from this website and all people in general.
-Its a simple plot, but the inherent level of craziness and over the top nature of nearly everyone from the main characters to random bit players makes it like few other things on TV, in a good way.
+It has a simple plot, but the inherent level of craziness and over the top nature of nearly everyone from the main characters to random bit players makes it like few other things on TV, in a good way.
 Stoner comedy that's even good sober.

 Selfie has gotten a lot of bad press right from the start-one of the stars even admits people hate the name.
 Some people dislike how vapid it makes social network-involved people look, some people dislike that it has anything to do with things like Facebook, Yelp and Twitter to begin with.
 In practice, the show is just a genuinely funny comedy with John Cho, Karen Gillan, and some sharp writing.
 It also avoids being too cruelly snarky and stops just on the right side of cheesily heartwarming.

 Playmakers was a fantastic show surrounding the troubled lives of professional American Football athletes, and ESPN's first try at a scripted TV series.
 Think Mad Men but darker and about American Football.
 The show demonstrated great promise, with empathetic characters, great writing, and solid acting, and garnered positive reviews and ratings.
 The show rivals many HBO originals with it's production value and shameless graphic content.
 Sadly got Screwed by the Network after NFL commissioner Paul Tagliabue pressured ESPN to cancel it, and only 12 episodes were aired.